 Selecting A Tomato Fertilizer

 Tomatoes, peppers and eggplant, all members of the nightshade family do well with a high phosphorus fertilizer.
-This helps them produce large and abundant fruit.
+Adding Epsom salt strengthens tomato plants cell walls improving phosphorus uptake resulting in large and abundant fruit.
 Good organic tomato fertilizer should carry a nutrient balance of 5-6-5.

-For tomatoes, especially, proper soil amended with a good organic fertilizer will help prevent the development of blossom end rot and provide plants with the exact nutrients necessary to produce an abundant crop.
+For tomatoes, especially, proper soil amendment with a good organic fertilizer will help prevent the development of blossom end rot and provide with the exact plant nutrients necessary to produce an abundant crop.

 Look for balanced fertilizers containing ingredients such as:

 - Bone Meal & Blood Meal

 - Meat Meal